 After living in Hawaii for thousands of years, the Hawaiian crow — or ‘alalā — vanished from the wild in 2002.
 It fell victim to a combination of threats, including habitat loss, disease and introduced predators like cats, rats and mongooses.

 Now, thanks to years of work by conservationists, a small group of these birds are back in the forests where their ancestors evolved.
-They were released this month into Pu‘u Maka‘ala Natural Area Reserve on the Island of Hawaii, displaying a healthy amount of caution as they emerged from the aviary where they had been temporarily housed.
+They were released in late 2017 at Pu‘u Maka‘ala Natural Area Reserve on the Island of Hawaii, displaying a healthy amount of caution as they emerged from the aviary where they had been temporarily housed.
 After a few minutes, however, their natural curiosity took over.

-Here's a video of the crows in their aviary just before the release:
+This video shows some of the crows in the aviary just before their release:

 This is the latest step in a long-running campaign to help the ‘alalā reclaim its ancestral habitat.
 Conservationists tried releasing five of the birds in December 2016, but had to recollect two after three were found dead.
 Those deaths were attributed to winter storms, as well as predation by the Hawaiian hawk, a natural predator.

-In the months since, conservationists have addressed these threats by changing the release timing to avoid winter storms, changing the release site, releasing a social group of both males and females, and improving the "antipredator training program" to teach the captive-bred birds how to deal with predators.
+After that happened, conservationists addressed these threats by changing the release timing to avoid winter storms, changing the release site, releasing a social group of both males and females, and improving the "antipredator training program" to teach the captive-bred birds how to deal with predators.

-"Although bringing the ‘alalā back from the brink of extinction will take a lot of time and perseverance, many people are dedicated to saving this important species," says Bryce Masuda, conservation program manager of the Hawaii Endangered Bird Conservation Program, in a statement about the latest release.
+"Although bringing the ‘alalā back from the brink of extinction will take a lot of time and perseverance, many people are dedicated to saving this important species," said Bryce Masuda, conservation program manager of the Hawaii Endangered Bird Conservation Program, in a statement about the 2017 releases.